Fattylee/Maintenance-Tracker/README.md

 ###  Users

 Users can Signup on Maintenance Tracker<br/>
+Users can login on Maintenance Tracker<br/>
 Users can Post requests<br/>
 Users can Get all requests<br/>
 Users can Get a request<br/>
 Users can Update a request<br/>
+Admin can Login on Maintenance Tracker<br/>
+Admin can approve a request<br/>
+Admin can disapprove a request<br/>
+Admin can resolve a request<br/>

 ## Technology